-Prescription NSAIDs work to reduce swelling and pain, although they have not been definitively proven more effective than OTC NSAIDs for this purpose.
+Prescription NSAIDs work to reduce swelling and pain.
+They haven’t, however, been definitively proven to be more effective than OTC NSAIDs for this purpose.
 This class of drugs includes:

 Tramadol (Ultram) is a prescription painkiller.
-It may cause fewer side effects than NSAIDs.
-While tramadol is not exactly a narcotic, it still has significant potential for abuse like narcotics.
+It’s widely used for chronic pain and may cause fewer side effects than NSAIDs.
+However, it has significant potential for physical drug dependence.

 Strong painkillers can provide relief from severe pain.
 These include:

-While these medications will reduce the pain symptoms of arthritis, they will not modify the course of the disease.
+These medications will reduce the pain symptoms of arthritis, but they won’t modify the course of the disease.
 They can also be addictive and should be used with caution.

 Examples of DMARDs include:

 TNF-alpha inhibitors are a subtype of DMARDs.
 They also can modify the course of rheumatoid arthritis.
 These include:

 Each DMARD has its own set of side effects.
 Discuss them with your doctor before deciding on a treatment.